healthysustainablecities/global-indicators/documentation/readme.md

 ### Data Folder
 On the repo, the data folder is empty.
 You need to obtain the input data and place them in this folder.

+### Pre_process Folder
+The preprocess folder runs through the process of preparing input datasets.
+Currently, it contains a configuration file (_project_configuration.xlsx) for the study regions defines both the project- and region-specific parameters, and the series of pre-processing scripts.
+The pre-processing procedure creates the geopackage and graphml files that are required for the subsequent steps of analysis.
+Please read the pre_process folder for more detail.

 ### Set up scripts
 setup_config.py, setup_aggr.py and setup_sp.py are modules that do not need to be run.
 Instead they work in the background and set up the definitions for different functions needed to run the Sample Points script (sp.py) and Aggregation script (aggr.py).
 In essence, they work as packages for the main process running scripts.
 For information on the difference of Scripts and Modules, you can look [HERE](https://realpython.com/run-python-scripts/).